International Human Rights Clinic

-Class discussions during the fall semester focus on human rights law concepts, ethical and professional dilemmas that may arise in human rights lawyering, critical examinations of human rights movements and campaigns, and the design of integrated advocacy strategies.
-Classes are not required on a regular basis during the spring semester, although periodic class sessions are scheduled on a flexible basis in the spring to share case developments and provide ongoing skills-building opportunities.
+Class discussions focus on human rights law concepts, ethical and professional dilemmas that may arise in human rights lawyering, critical examinations of human rights movements and campaigns, and the design of integrated advocacy strategies.
 The clinic provides substantial opportunities throughout the year to network with human rights practitioners and to develop practical skills, including international human rights research and writing; litigating human rights claims in international forums; advocating before the U.S. government and international organizations; and documenting and publicizing human rights violations.
-Projects for 2016-17 may focus on one or more of these themes: protecting the fundamental human rights of lesbian, gay, bisexual and transgender (LGBT) individuals in hostile countries outside of the United States; advocacy and litigation before regional human rights bodies in the Inter-American or African human rights systems; ensuring access to development opportunities financed by the World Bank in cases before the World Bank Inspection Panel; and advocacy before the U.N. human rights institutions and treaty bodies.
+The clinic is available to new students in both fall and spring.
+Students participating in the fall may request to continue to the advanced clinic in the spring, on a first come, first served basis.

 In the News

 - 1.25.20 Clinic and NGOS File Amicus Brief Over Illegal Detention of Environmental Defenders in Honduras

 - 12.8.20 Clinic Report Backs Human Rights of Gay Men in Nigeria